cheesyminecart/blog-astro-v3/src/content/blog/supernova_2023ixf.md

 Looking past its scientific potential, SN 2023ixf has another defining point, being first identified by thje amateur astronomer Koichi Itagaki.
 As a budding astrophotographer, this is awe inspiring; it is a reminder of the scale of discoveries the dedicated can accomplish.
 That being said, my DSLR camera isn't powerful enough to take deep-field photos and I don't have the necessary motors to allow for high-exposure photography, so I wasn't able to get a photo of this event.

 Can't wait until Betelgeuse goes supernova!
 My camera would love those shots.

+_Like what you see?
+Feel free to [subscribe](https://thespacer-blog.netlify.app/subscribe/) to our blog to receive updates whenever we post._